-Figure 1: Axial FLAIR (left) and sagittal T1WI post contrast (right) demonstrate a lobulated, intraventricular enhancing tumor.
+Figure 1: Axial FLAIR (left) and sagittal T1WI postcontrast (right) demonstrate a lobulated intraventricular enhancing tumor.
 This choroid plexus carcinoma is indistinguishable from choroid plexus papilloma given its lack of invasive features.

-- Malignant, rapidly-growing intraventricular tumor arising from choroid plexus epithelium
+- Malignant, rapidly growing intraventricular tumor arising from choroid plexus epithelium

-- Less common than CPP
+- Less common than choroid plexus papilloma (CPP)

 - WHO grade III